Walodja1987/xns/README.md

 ## 🚀 Overview

 XNS is a decentralized name registry where users burn ETH to acquire permanent ownership of names for their Externally Owned Accounts (EOA) accounts.
+XNS offers:

+- 🔒 **Permanent Ownership:** No expirations.
+No renewals.
+Names are yours forever.
+- 🔄 **Transferability:** Names can be moved between your accounts while preventing speculative resale.
+- 🌐 **Community Domains:** Custom suffixes (like .uni or .aave) for communities.
+- 🔥 **DETH Integration:** Verifiable ETH burns with utility in downstream applications.
+- ⭐ **Free ENS Migration:** Migrate your existing .eth ENS names to XNS at no cost.
+- 👑 **The Ultimate "X":** A legendary single-character name unlocked at 1 million ETH burned.

 The suffix attached to a name is determined by the amount of ETH burned during registration.
 As users burn more ETH, they unlock increasingly prestigious suffixes.
 At the highest tier of 100 ETH, users can register suffix-free names (e.g., "Vitalik", "Trump").
-The crown jewel of XNS is the legendary single-character name "X" which requires 1,000,000 ETH to be burned before it can be claimed for 1000 ETH.
-Communities can also create their own custom suffixes (like .uni or .aave) for 200 ETH.

-Below is a breakdown of all available suffixes and their ETH burn requirements:

 ## 🔥 XNS Name Tiers